openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 ## Overview and Objective

 The objective of this tutorial is walk through a simple credential issuance and presentation flow.
-A diagram of this flow is available in the root README.
+A diagram of this flow is available in the [Exchanges Documentation](../exchanges.md).

 ## Steps
 ### 0. Setup the Postman Collection